The Best Cookie Decorating Tools You Can Buy

 Multicolor Icing Kit

 The first rule of next-level cookie decorating is to always make your icing.
 (Find out how we make royal icing.)
 And forget food coloring—which can thin out your icing—and instead opt for specialized gels.
 This 12-color icing kit ($15) comes with different shades and individual storage jars to ensure your colors don’t mix.
+Before you decorate cookies, read up on these cookie decorating tips.

 If you’re just getting into cookie decorating, you want a comprehensive suite of tools to get you started.
 This deluxe decorating set ($21) comes with an offset spatula, an array of piping bags and 18 different piping tips.
 Psst!
 Here’s how to use a piping bag like a pro.